bytenft/bytenft-onramp-payment-gateway/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.0.5 =
+We’ve moved to a new payment domain: `pay.bytenft.xyz`.
+Please update saved links, API integrations, or whitelists if required.

 = 1.0.4 =
 This update fixes incorrect amount handling during checkout, improves nonce verification for broader compatibility, and resolves an issue where order statuses were not correctly updated after cancelled payments.